CURRENT RESEARCH PROJECTS

 PhD Research - USask (2022 - 2026)

-Alexandria's forthcoming doctoral work - which has been jointly funded by the University of Saskatchewan's Dean's Scholarship, a SSHRC CGS-D Federal Scholarship, Mental Health Research of Canada and the Saskatchewan Health Research Foundation - aims to focus on continuing to advance the importance of "mattering" and animal-assisted intervention for those living with suicidality.
+Alexandria's forthcoming doctoral work - which has been jointly funded by the University of Saskatchewan's Dean's Scholarship, a SSHRC CGS-D Federal Scholarship, Mental Health Research of Canada and the Saskatchewan Health Research Foundation - aims to focus on continuing to advance the importance of "mattering" and human-animal interactions for those living with pain or suicidality.

-Utilizing an institutional ethnography methodology, a strong patient-oriented perspective will be employed to explore human-animal interactions, and the role canines have in recovery work for those living with pain and distress.
+Utilizing an institutional ethnographic inspired methodology, a strong patient-oriented perspective will be employed to explore the role canines have in recovery work for those living with pain and distress.
 Secondary exploration aims to better understand how patients navigate self-resourcing in the absence of trauma-informed care practices, especially when re-traumatization and isolation occurs whilst attempting to access care and services.
-Her work is being supervised by Dr. Colleen Dell (Sociology; USask), and committee members Dr. James Stempien (Emergency Medicine; USask), Dr. Pamela Downe (Medical Anthropology; USask), and Dr. Fiona Webster (Rehabilitation Science; Western and University of Toronto).
+Her work is being supervised by Dr. Colleen Dell (Sociology; USask), and committee members Dr. James Stempien (Emergency Medicine; USask), Dr. Holly McKenzie (School of Public Health; USask), and Dr. Jennifer Poudrier (Medical Sociology; USask).

 Additionally, Alexandria is focusing her course work in advanced qualitative health research (institutional ethnography), critical disability studies, community health, health policy, and health program planning and evaluation.
 She continues to provide support to the One Health & Wellness Office, the Pawsitive Connections Lab, and Improving Pain in Saskatchewan research projects, as well as acting as an on-going teaching assistant for Sociology 307 ("Animals in Society").